Trg Republike, Stari Grad, Belgrade

 Best used as a landmark on a walking itinerary

-The source note describes the National Theatre as an opera and ballet house and mentions that during the NATO bombing it performed daily for 1 dinar.
+The National Theatre as an opera and ballet house and mentions that during the NATO bombing it performed daily for 1 dinar.
 That detail is important because it places the building not only in a cultural role, but also in a civic one during a difficult period in Belgrade's modern history.

 Usually it is best as part of a Republic Square walking route.
 If you are interested in architecture, culture, or Belgrade history, it is worth stopping at, but many visitors combine it with the National Museum and Knez Mihailova.